 New Zealand’s unique Māori and European cultural blend began in 1840, when New Zealand first became a colony and continues to define the relationship between the Māori and Pakeha (people of European descent).

-There is a variety of visa options available for people wishing to move to NZ but depending on your long term plans you should do a bit of research beforehand.
-British passport holders can enter New Zealand as a visitor for up to six months, without a visa, provided they meet certain requirements such as possession of an onward ticket.
+There is a variety of available for people wishing to move to NZ but depending on your long term plans you should beforehand. can enter New Zealand as a visitor for up to six months, without a visa, provided they meet certain requirements such as possession of an onward ticket

 If you wish to stay longer, Brits aged between 18 to 30 are allowed to stay up to 23 months under a Working Holiday Visa and there is also the Essential Skills work visa for those with professional skills that are in demand and can’t be met by local workers.